While we can’t claim lion’s mane can cure Parkinson’s, it certainly appears to work in opposition to the disease.

 You can draw your own assumptions about lion’s mane and its efficacy in treating Parkinson’s disease.
 We think it’s pretty safe to assume the actions of the mushroom on the disease can only be beneficial, especially as lion’s mane has no known negative side effects.

-When it comes to nerve regrowth, lion’s mane extracts are unparalleled, according to research.
+When it comes to nerve regrowth and nerve regeneration, lion’s mane extracts are unparalleled, according to research.
 A study published in the Journal of Restorative Medicine examined the neurological activity of Hericium erinaceus.

 The results suggest that the bioactive compounds found in lion’s mane (especially hericenones and erinacines) appear to have neuro-protective and neuro-regenerative properties.